EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Introduction

-In experiments, we evaluate \method-SR with a wide class of symbolic regression baselines across several challenging benchmarks.
-We demonstrate its advantages over existing approaches using \method than without.
-The e-graph module consistently improves performance across diverse frameworks, including MCTS, DRL, and LLM. \method helps to discover symbolic expressions with lower normalized mean squared error than baseline methods.
+In experiments, we evaluate \method-SR with several representative symbolic regression baselines across several challenging benchmarks.
+We demonstrate its advantages over existing approaches using \method than without. \method consistently improves performance across diverse frameworks, discovering more accurate expressions than baseline within a fixed time budget.